AnirudhPanda/Reactify-Spotify-API/README.md

-# Reactify-Spotipy API and ReactJS
+# Reactify-Spotify API and ReactJS

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).